tylersfoot/Sweet-Tooth/README.md

   * MonoBehaviour Snippets
   * ShaderlabVSCode(Free)
   * Unity Tools
-* The Code IDE
-* Supports (basically) all languages, most importantly c#
-* Used for writing the game scripts for Unity as there is no built-in code editor

 **Blender 3.4.1**

-* 3D modeling and animations

 **Paint.net 5.0.1**

-* Image editing and sprites

 **Git 2.39.1 / GitHub Desktop**

-* Version control

 <p align="right">(<a href="#readme-top">back to top</a>)</p>